 - Make a delicious breakfast wrap with scrambled eggs, bacon, peppers, and cheese.

-- Use flatbread in place of any tortilla shells or wraps for any recipe.
+- Use flatbread in place of any tortilla shells or wraps for any recipe, such as my Blackened Chicken Tacos with Avocado Lime Crema.

 More Bread Recipes